Deep learning for laboratory earthquake prediction and autoregressive forecasting of fault zone stress

 Despite the dramatic recent advances in lab earthquake prediction our understanding of how and why these methods work is far from complete.
 Simple questions remain such as how the AE signal scales with labquake timing and magnitude and how AE signal characteristics encode fault zone shear stress even during aperiodic failure.
 Here, we address these questions by exploring a wider range of ML/DL methods.
 We also address the open discussion regarding the predictability of earthquakes and if faults slip deterministically or stochastically.

-We test two different methods and three families of Neural Network (NN) architectures.
-The two methods refer to two different tasks: prediction and forecasting.
+We explore two different problems and three families of Neural Network (NN) architectures.
+The two problems refer to two different tasks: prediction and forecasting.
 The former has been addressed in previous works \citep{ref:Hulbert2019,ref:RouetLeduc2017}, and the main goal is how to predict the present value of target variables (e.g., shear stress) given past information and some memory of sequence evolution.
-With the second method we introduce a novel autoregressive (AR) forecasting approach to predict not only the present value of the target variable, but also its step-by-step future evolution.
+With the second problem we introduce a novel autoregressive (AR) forecasting approach to predict not only the present value of the target variable, but also its step-by-step future evolution.